 When did you start the company?
 How is the traction?

-The company was founded in 2017 – almost about three to three and a half years ago.
+The company was founded in 2017.
 For the first two years, we have been working on the platform.
-It’s a pretty complex platform with Apps we use in the field to capture data of the trees.
+It’s a pretty complex platform with apps we use in the field to capture data of the trees.

 We have a cloud-based platform for managing all the trees and providing tools to the companies to best make use of the trees they have planted.
 We have consumer-facing apps to track the trees.

-I cannot disclose, due to the nature of our business, the number of trees we have planted but we are very well on track towards our billion trees goal by the end of 2023.
+I cannot disclose the number of trees we have planted but we are very well on track towards our billion trees goal by the end of 2023.
 We will continue to grow not only in the number of clients but also in the number of foundations we partner with.
-The key element is to delight our customers with trees, with technology tools which every company whether you are small, medium, big, or multinational can use without changing the existing organization.
+The key element is to delight our customers with trees, with technology tools that every company whether you are small, medium, big, or multinational can use without changing the existing organization.

 Of course, companies have alternatives and we would love to know what we can do differently and better.
 We are not a perfect company but we are in the scaling-up phase right now.
 The whole idea is to delight the customers with the technology and trees and transparency and accountability.